pssst/pssst/README.md

 header to decide which format is returned.
 All data is encoded in `UTF-8`.
 Server errors will always be returned in plain text.
 Please be aware:

-> All messages will be stored protocol agnostic without any metadata.
+> All messages will be stored protocol agnostic.

 All clients are requested to send an unique `user-agent` header.